princewillzz/expenseTracker/README.md

 ## Setup the project

+## Assumptions:
+1. I have assumed there are two algorithms for repayments for now
+    - first_in_first_out
+    - first_in_last_out
-Assumptions: I have used lombok for getter setter and toString auto-generation during compile time
+2. I have used lombok for getter setter and toString auto-generation during compile time

+## SETUP:
 1. Clone the Repo
 2. Create a Database with expense_tracker in your MySQL
 3. Change the username and password in application.yml inside the resources folder with your Mysql username and password